YT-Advanced/WSA-Script/docs/README.md

 > **Note**:
 >
 > If you want to preseve your data, make a backup of the `%LOCALAPPDATA%\Packages\MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalCache\userdata.vhdx` file.
 After uninstalling, copy the VHDX file back to the `%LOCALAPPDATA%\Package\MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalCache` folder.
+For a more comprehensive and detailed guide, take a look at the **Backup and Restore section** in this README markdown

 - To remove WSA installed: